 Cerro Campanario is the first stop on the Circuito Chico, a 65 km circular route from Bariloche to the resort of Llao Llao.
 With a cool breeze brushing my face, the chairlift whisks me through the forest to its summit.

 To get to Llao LLao, I hopped back on the #20.
 The journey took 15 minutes; the bus terminates at the hotel.

 Buses accept Sube cards (no cash).
 For further information on these contactless payment cards, check out my post onGetting Around Buenos Aires.
 If you have not picked up a Sube card earlier on your trip, many hotels and hostels will lend you one.

-- I stayed at the intimate and friendly Hotel Antu Kuyen by the lakeside (hotel website currently in Spanish only).
+Staying there – I stayed at the intimate and friendlyHotel Antu Kuyenby the lakeside.
 Highly recommended.